 How much fluoride is added to my water?

-We supplement naturally occurring fluoride in your drinking water to meet the optimal level recommended by the California Department of Public Health (1.0 part per million, or 1.0 milligram of fluoride per liter of water).
-This level of concentration is set by the United States Center for Disease Control and Prevention (CDC).
+As of May 2015, we supplement naturally occurring fluoride in your drinking water to meet the optimal level set by the California Department of Public Health (0.7 part per million, or 0.7 milligram of fluoride per liter of water).
+This level of concentration is recommended by the United States Centers for Disease Control and Prevention (CDC).

 Can you give an example of "parts per million" (ppm)?